 Quick Takeaway

-Looking for team art ideas that genuinely spark creative collaboration?
-In this post, I share practical, inclusive ideas drawn from facilitating 60+ community and school-based collaborative art projects with over 2,000 participants, using my simple Pattern Play Collaborative Art framework.
-You’ll walk away with clear inspiration, confidence to run your own group art experience, and support to do the same with my helpful digital resources.
+How to Do a Group Community Painting Project doesn’t have to be complicated or intimidating.
+In this post, I share what works, drawn from facilitating over 60 community and school-based collaborative art projects with more than 2,000 participants, using my simple Pattern Play Collaborative Art framework.
+You’ll learn clear, practical steps to plan and run a group painting with confidence — and I want to help you do the same with my helpful digital resources.

 Happy Painting!